About the FICO Credit Score

-- Your Credit History - How long have you had credit?
+- Credit History - How long have you had credit?

 Know your FICO

 Curious about credit scores?
-Give us a call: (478) 746-2063.
+Call us at (478) 746-2063.